rajbot/pixi/caption.md

-# How to caption files in Slack
+# How to caption images in Slack

 1. Install the Pixi Slack app.
 1. Invite `@pixi` into a Slack channel (`/invite @pixi`).